This is a guest post by Ola Lidmark Eriksson.

 Step 1: To begin with, I harvested as many data points as possible.
 I mined old game data from every source and API I could find.
 Some of the more important ones were Football-data, Everysport, and Betfair.

-Step 2: I then merged these data points with their corresponding results, quantified them, and put everything into one database.
+Step 2: I merged these data points with their corresponding results, quantified them, and put everything into one database.

 Step 3.
 Finally, I used the data to train a machine learning model, to be used as my software for predicting upcoming soccer games.